-- 77.87.
-Subsequently, the undertaking shall describe its materiality assessment process, including in relation to the VC, and the extent to which it may be informed by the due diligence process. - 78.88.
-ESRS 2 IRO-1 paragraph 53 (b) (ii) requires an overview of the process to identify, assess and prioritise the undertaking's impacts it is involved through its own operations or because of its business relationships.
-Similarly, paragraph 53 requires disclosing an overview of the process used to identify, assess, prioritise and monitor risks and opportunities that have or may have financial effects, which may arise due to its business relationship in the VC.
-In fact, the business relationships in the upstream and downstream VC shall be considered also in the context of assessing the materiality of risks and opportunities and not just for impacts (ESRS 1 paragraph 66).
+- 125. Subsequently, the undertaking shall describe its materiality assessment process, including in relation to the VC, and the extent to which it may be informed by the due diligence process. - 126.
+ESRS 2 IRO-1 paragraph 53 (b)(ii) requires an overview of the process to identify, assess and prioritise the impacts that the undertaking is involved in through its own operations or because of its business relationships.
+Similarly, paragraph 53 requires disclosing an overview of the process used to identify, assess, prioritise and monitor risks and opportunities that have or may have financial effects, which may arise due to the undertaking's business relationships in the VC.
+In fact, the business relationships in the upstream and downstream VC shall also be considered in the context of assessing the materiality of risks and opportunities and not just for impacts (ESRS 1 paragraph 66). - 127.
+A disclosure that meets these requirements could be structured as follows: - (a) the types of VC relationships that were considered in the materiality assessment; - (b) the methods that the undertaking used; and - (c) the sustainability topics that were evaluated. - 128.
+For impacts, based on the initial mapping the undertaking may focus on areas where actual or potential impacts could arise, which in turn reflect areas where negative impacts are or could be severe.
+The undertaking will reasonably focus: - (a) on different types of business relationships and VC segments for different sustainability matters; and - (b) on areas of heightened risk of adverse impacts, affected stakeholder engagement and prioritisation based on criteria of severity and likelihood.

-- 79.89.
-The disclosure that meets these requirements could be structured as follows: - (a) the types of VC relationships that were considered in the materiality assessment; - (b) the methods the undertaking used, and - (c) the sustainability topics that were evaluated. - 80.90.
-For impacts, based on the initial mapping, the undertaking may focus on areas where actual or potential impacts could arise, which in turn reflects areas where the negative impacts are or could be severe.
-The undertaking will reasonably focus: - (a) on different types of business relationships and VC segments for different sustainability matters; - (b) on areas of heightened risk of adverse impacts, affected stakeholder engagement and prioritisation based on criteria of severity and likelihood. - 81.91.
-For risks and opportunities, this should include how the process considered any other factors in the VC that are sources of IROs, including dependencies from natural and social resources.
+129. For risks and opportunities, this should include how the process considered any other factors in the VC that are sources of IROs, including dependencies on natural and social resources.